hackclub/hackclub/workshops/password_generator/README.md

 # Part 3: Inspecting the Default Files
 On the right side in the files section of your repl.it window, you can see 3 files that are:

-1-	Index.html
+1-	index.html

-2-	Script.js
+2-	script.js

-3-	Style.css
+3-	style.css

 Let’s take a look at those files one by one and try to understand them.